-As of September 30, 2020, total Budgetary Government revenues (including grants) amounted to US\$8.0 billion (10.2% estimated in the September Budget for 2020), representing 75.2% of projected total revenues and grants as set forth in the September Budget for 2020.
+As of September 30, 2020, total Budgetary Government revenues (including grants) amounted to US\$8.0 billion (equivalent to 10.2% of the estimated 2020 GDP), representing 75.2% of projected total revenues and grants as set forth in the September Budget for 2020.
 This result is 16.8% lower than total Budgetary Government revenues (including grants) for the period ended September 30, 2019 due to the temporary tax measures being implemented by tax authorities and the shutdown of economic activity beginning mid-March 2020 in response to COVID-19.
-During this period, Budgetary Government revenues reached US\$448.2 million (0.6% estimated in the September Budget for 2020) mainly from transfers from government institutions.
-As of September 30, 2020, primary expenditures amounted to US\$10.3 billion (13.1% of GDP estimated in the September Budget for 2020), representing 66.8% of annual primary expenditures in the September Budget for 2020.
-During the nine-month period ended September 30, 2020, total expenditures amounted to US\$12.3 billion (15.7% of GDP estimated in the September Budget for 2020), representing 67.9% of the total annual expenditures set forth in the September Budget for 2020.
+During this period, the Government has received extraordinary revenue amounting to US\$448.2 million (equivalent to 0.6% of the estimated 2020 GDP), mainly from transfers from government institutions.
+As of September 30,

+2020, primary expenditures amounted to US\$10.3 billion (13.1% of GDP estimated in the September Budget for 2020), representing 66.8% of annual primary expenditures in the September Budget for 2020.
+During the ninemonth period ended September 30, 2020, total expenditures amounted to US\$12.3 billion (15.7% of GDP estimated in the September Budget for 2020), representing 67.9% of the total annual expenditures set forth in the September Budget for 2020.
 Consumption expenditures increased 0.9% during the period, while capital expenditures increased 15.2% and subsidies decreased by 0.7%, in each case as compared to the same period in 2019.